-COM 390 Seminar I: Advanced Research Methods
+COM 390W Seminar I: Advanced Research Methods

 The purpose of the culminating senior experience in Communication Studies is to provide students an opportunity to think critically about the discipline.
 In Seminar I, we will focus on: developing a topic area and research questions; reviewing relevant literature; and proposing data collection procedures.
+Writing intensive course.
 Prerequisite: COM 280, COM 285.